Suns announcer rips into Draymond for on-air Gobert criticism

 Timberwolves fans certainly still hold some ill will toward Green for his comments about Minnesota during the conference semifinals, when he said Anthony Edwards and Co. wouldn’t defeat the Denver Nuggets and sprinkled in plenty of Gobert criticism along the way.

-And now, down two games to none against the Mavericks, it's no surprise fans had frustration to vent Saturday night.
-But Green wasn't done after the show, either, posting some cunning Gobert shade to his Instagram story after the game.
+And now, down two games to none against the Mavericks in the best-of-seven series, it’s no surprise fans had frustration to vent Saturday night.
+But Green wasn’t done after the show, either, posting some cunning Gobert shade to his Instagram story after the game.

 It appears enough is enough in the eyes of Johnson, though Dub Nation certainly is used to Green’s antics by now.
 While Green proudly proclaims himself the “new media,” members of the old guard might be growing weary of the act.